sugaryourcoffee/secondhand/doc/printer.md

 * test the printer
 * get to know command line programs to manage print jobs
 * call the printer from within the secondhand application

+In the following the server where we install CUPS is *uranus* with the IP address *192.168.178.66*.

 Install CUPS
 ------------